A. N. Shamseer

-A. N. Shamseer (born 24 May 1977) is an Indian politician who is the Speaker of the Kerala Legislative Assembly since 2022.
+A. N. Shamseer (born 24 May 1977) is an Indian politician who has been the 24th Speaker of the Kerala Legislative Assembly since 2022.
 He represents Thalassery State Assembly Constituency since 2016.
 He was the CPI(M) nominee for Lok Sabha in the Vadakara Lok Sabha constituency in the 2014 Indian general election and is Kerala State Committee member of the Communist Party of India (Marxist) (CPI(M)).
 He was the former President of Kerala lobby of the Democratic Youth Federation of India (DYFI).